vm6502q/qrack.github.io/docs/performance.rst

 layer.
 A "QEngine" type is always the base layer, and QUnit and QFusion types may be layered over these, and over each other.

-Future publications will compare the performance of Qrack against other publicly available simulators, as rigorous implementations can be implemented.
+This version of the Qrack benchmarks contains comparisons against other publicly available simulators, specifically QCGPU and ProjectQ (with its default simulator).
+Note that Qrack has been incorporated into an optional back end for ProjectQ, in a fork maintained by the developers of Qrack, and benchmarks for its performance will follow.

 Reader Guidance
 ===============